grafana/grafana/docs/sources/features/datasources/prometheus.md

 weight = 2
 +++

 # Using Prometheus in Grafana

-Grafana includes support for Prometheus Datasources.
-While the process of adding the datasource is similar to adding a Graphite or OpenTSDB datasource type, Prometheus does have a few different options for building queries.
+Grafana includes built-in support for Prometheus.

 ## Adding the data source to Grafana

-1. Open the side menu by clicking the the Grafana icon in the top header.
+1. Open the side menu by clicking the Grafana icon in the top header.
 2. In the side menu under the `Dashboards` link you should find a link named `Data Sources`.
 3. Click the `+ Add data source` button in the top header.
 4. Select `Prometheus` from the *Type* dropdown.

-> NOTE: If your not seeing the `Data Sources` link in your side menu it means that your current user does not have the `Admin` role for the current organization.
+> NOTE: If you're not seeing the `Data Sources` link in your side menu it means that your current user does not have the `Admin` role for the current organization.

 ## Data source options